mgondan/rolog/README.md

 `sudo make install`

-More detailed installation instructions are found on the webpage.
+More detailed installation instructions are found on the SWI-Prolog webpage.

 2. Please install R on your computer